Danno O'Mahony: Later career

 O'Mahony was met by thousands of supporters who greeted him at the dock and lined the streets.
 In August, he matched his own army record for the 56-pound weight throw.
 Over the next two months, he won several "title defenses" in Ireland, England and Scotland.
 By October, he was back in the United States, but under the reduced status of "title claimant."
 A series of rematches with the new AWA champion were postponed when Robert broke his leg.
 By 1937, O'Mahony was starting to suffer draws or losses, including losing regional title matches against Everett Scott and Lou Thesz.
 His won-lost record worsened in 1938, and he went back to Ireland to promote pro wrestling there.
 The effort was short-lived, and O'Mahony again returned to America to fulfill his contract with Bowser.
 By this point, he was mostly used as a "name" opponent who lost to the top wrestlers.

 O'Mahony moved to Los Angeles, where he ran a restaurant and wrestled locally.
 He joined the Army during World War II.
 After the war, he wrestled in various parts of the US from 1945–1948.
 He returned permanently to Ireland in September 1950.

 Death

-He died from injuries suffered in a road accident near Port Laoise, County Laois, in the Republic of Ireland, on 3 November 1950.
+He died from injuries suffered in a road accident near Port Laoise, County Laois, in Ireland, on 3 November 1950.